 - instil in students a love for languages and an appreciation of their importance in an increasingly globalized society

-- teach students to communicate effectively and confidently in French
+- teach students to communicate effectively and confidently in French with an emphasis on accurate pronunciation

 - give students a thorough grammar base